 How is this Accomplished?

-Taming the Bull is a skills-based individual, family-dyad and advanced group program.
+Taming the Bull is a skills-based individual or parent-adolescent dyad program.
 The program sets the stage for areas of need to be met and new goals to be accomplished.
 A brief assessment and orientation is required for those who are interested in the program.
-This will allow both the therapist and client to consider the suitability of the program and the preferred modality (i.e. individual or family-dyad).
-Where suitable, individuals may transition to the advanced group format.
+This will allow both the therapist and client to consider the suitability of the program and the preferred modality (i.e. individual or parent-dyad).